hbr/alba-lang-description/docs/tour.md

     (n,m) -> n + m

-    (n,m:NATURAL):BOOLEAN -> n <= m     -- type annotations are optional if
+    (n,m:NATURAL):BOOLEAN -> n <= m     -- type annotations are optional and
-                                        -- the compiler can infer the types
+                                        -- necessary only if the compiler cannot -- infer the types

     (n -> n + 2)(1) = 3